qtepics/qtepics.github.io/environment_variables.md

 An alternative to defining an environment variable is to define this value in qeframework's configure/CONFIG_SITE file.

+### QE_NUMBER_OF_CORES (Optional)

+Defines the number of cores supplies to the make -j parameter in the qeframeworkSup make file.
+When not specified, the default is 4.

 ### QE_TARGET_DIR (Optional/Deprecated)

 When not defined, the executables, the libraries and the include files are